The client's former home was filled with family heirlooms

 installing a formal fixture, and laying an area rug on the boring

 beige tiles have transformed the formerly utilitarian space.

 The large master bedroom is dominated by a new headboard and

 over-sized pendant lamp -- both lending an exotic Moorish note.

-The rest of the furnishings hold fond memories for the client,
+The rest of the furnishings hold memories for the client, from

-to the chest of drawers and lady's armchair, through to the quirky
+to the chest of drawers and lady's armchair.
+A kitschy over-sized

 In the guest room/TV room, we once again partner the new --